Publications

 Toward green ammonia synthesis - exploring the influence of lanthanide oxides as supports on the cobalt catalysts properties, „Journal of CO2 Utilization”

-Patkowski W., Zybert M., Ronduda H., Albrecht A., Moszyński D., Fidler A., Dłużewski P., Mierzwa B., i Raróg-Pilecka W., Toward green ammonia synthesis – exploring the influence of lanthanide oxides as supports on the cobalt catalysts properties, „Journal of CO2 Utilization”, 2024, t.80, s.
+Patkowski W., Zybert M., Ronduda H., Albrecht A., Moszyński D., Fidler A., Dłużewski P., Mierzwa B., Raróg-Pilecka W., Toward green ammonia synthesis – exploring the influence of lanthanide oxides as supports on the cobalt catalysts properties, „Journal of CO2 Utilization”, 2024, t.80, s.
 1–13.

 DOI: